adbuck/hello-world/README.md

 Hello out there,

-I'm learning the basis of GitHub.
+I'm learning the basics of GitHub.
 How Exciting for me!!!